kaspanet/rusty-kaspa/README.md

 # Kaspa on Rust

-An alpha version for a Kaspa full-node and related libraries in the Rust programming language.
+This repository contains the implementation of the Kaspa full-node and related libraries in the Rust programming language.
+This is an Alpha version at the initial testing phase, however the node is expected to be fully functional and capable as a drop-in replacement for the Kaspa golang node.

 ## Getting started